photoprism/photoprism-docs/docs/getting-started/advanced/kubernetes.md

 # Running PhotoPrism with Kubernetes

 *For advanced users only.
+This guide is maintained by the community and may contain inaccurate or incomplete advice.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 Running PhotoPrism on a Kubernetes cluster is straightforward.